data-integrations/wrangler/docs/directives/filter-row-if-matched.md

 # Filter Row If Matched

-The `filter-row-if-matched` directive filters records that match a pattern for a column.
+The FILTER-ROW-IF-MATCHED directive filters records that match a pattern for a column.

 ## Deprecated

-Use the [filter-rows-on](filter-rows-on.md) directive instead.
+Use the [FILTER-ROWS-ON](filter-rows-on.md) directive instead.

 ## Syntax